 This algebra-based course provides the opportunity to participate in the equivalent of a first semester college course in physics and earn Advanced Placement college credit.
-Students will develop deep understanding of the content and focus on applying their knowledge through inquiry based labs.
+Students will develop deep understanding of the content and focus on applying their knowledge through inquiry-based labs.
 Throughout the course there is a strong emphasis on students constructing their own knowledge through the process of observation, pattern recognition, prediction, and testing.
 Students will study Newtonian mechanics (including rotational dynamics and angular momentum), work, energy, and power, mechanical waves and sound, and an introduction to electrical circuits.
+Instruction in electricity and magnetism will occur post AP exam.
 This course is recommended for students interested in the biological sciences, medicine, business, or liberal arts.
 Students are expected to take the AP Physics 1: Algebra-Based Examination administered by College Board.
 This course meets the Science credit requirement for graduation.